inesc-id/SafeCloudFS/README.md

 ### Prerequisites

-RockFS uses FUSE library.
-You need  to install the following tools before using RockFS.
+SafeCloudFS uses FUSE library.
+You need  to install the following tools before using SafeCloudFS.

 | Supported platforms                                           |     |      |